A HELOC for Home Improvement: Spring Cleaning

 Fear of Foreclosure

 HELOCs and home equity loans use your home as collateral.
 That means the lender may repossess your home if you fail to pay back the loan on time.
 Do not borrow against your home if you are having trouble paying your bills or are living paycheck to paycheck.
-You shouldn’t have to worry about losing your home if you get into an accident or lose your job.
+You shouldn’t have to worry about losing your home if you get into an accident, lose your job, or experience other life events that may impact your financial situation.

 Keep this information in mind to find the right loan for your next home improvement project.